domsq/project-driving-safely-game/README.md

 I played through the game multiple times from beginning to end to ensure the logic flows as expected.
 I also had my wife test the game to make sure it ran okay for her.
 When tested on a PC, the game displays as expected and functions as required.

 The game was also tested on both Samsung Galaxy S20 FE 5G and Oppo Find X2 Lite handsets and while it is playable on a mobile phone, it is best experienced using a PC browser.
+This is likely due to the nature of a terminal type interface.

 I tested that when presented with a choice in the game, the text input has to be a valid option as otherwise you are presented with a "Not a valid choice, please try again" message.
 You are then prompted to input text again, until a valid choice has been entered.